 What is Mercuric chloride?

 HgCl2 is a chemical compound formed by mercury and chlorine with a chemical name Mercuric chloride.
-It is also called Mercury(II) chloride, or Mercury dichloride, or Dichloromercury.
+It is also called Mercury(II) chloride, Mercury dichloride, or Dichloromercury.
 It is highly a toxic compound and is corrosive to mucous membranes.

 It is widely used as a disinfectant, antiseptic, fungicide, wood preservative.